Book Two of Revolutionary Faith

 Sylvan Reads Newsletter

-Join my quarterly newsletter for insight and updates of my writing journey, inspiration, and tidbits about life as well as new releases and works in progress information, reviews of my current and favorite reads, and more.
+Join my monthly newsletter for insight and updates of my writing journey, inspiration, and tidbits about life as well as new releases and works in progress information, reviews of my current and favorite reads, and more.